Medidata Blog

 A well-designed technology platform solution should holistically consider the needs of all those participating in medical research—no matter the role.

-A unified data platform accessed by sponsors, clinical trial participants, and sites reduces risk associated with data re-entry, delays, and duplication.
+A unified data platform accessed by sponsors, clinical trial patients, and sites reduces risk associated with data re-entry, delays, and duplication.
 Data can be surfaced everywhere, in real time, to support effective clinical trial management and oversight.

 A unified DCT platform also makes it easier for a patient to engage and feel supported pre-, during, and post- trial, while helping sites manage data collection, quality, and compliance.